Pomona-ITS/HPC-Tech-Tutorials/training/workshops/tech_workshop/january2018/questions.md

 # Questions and Follow Up

-1) What is the difference between a CPU and a node?
+1) ##  Q: What is the difference between a CPU and a node?
 What is a core?
+   ### A: A node is a physical server (or in some cases a VM (Virtual Machine), which will have an OS and will be used for virtualization/OpenSTack, compute/batch jobs or interactive access.

 2) What technology is MongoDB?
 What is NOSQL?
 How is it different from Object Storage?